-Trip Interruption coverage is often included in travel insurance Comprehensive Plans.
-It’s a benefit that offers travelers reimbursement of their pre-paid, non-refundable expenses should they unexpectedly need to cut short their travels.
+Trip interruption coverage is often included in travel insurance comprehensive plans.
+It’s a benefit that offers travelers reimbursement of their pre-paid, non-refundable expenses should they unexpectedly need to cut their travels short.

 Special Coverage Options